ABeehive/lawfred-intelligence/README.md

 # Lawfred Intelligence
 Search Legal Intelligence directly from your Alfred App.
 It will display the 10 most relevant results.
-Clicking a result will open the Legal Intelligence link.
-Make sure you're logged into Legal Intelligence before using Lawfred.
+Clicking a result will open the Legal Intelligence link to the document.
+If your desired result isn't there, at the bottom there is also a 'view all results', which directs you to your search query on Legal Intelligence.
+You need not be logged into Legal Intelligence, however you do need a token, which expires every day.
+I am working on a way to generate this every day.

 ![](Lawfredinaction.gif)